artemkrachulov/AKMaskField/README.md

 var maskTemplate: String
 ```

-The string that represents the mask with replacing format symbol with template characters.
+The text that represents the mask filed with replacing format symbol with template characters.
 Can be set:

 | Characters count                         | Description    |
 | :--------------------------------------- | :------------- |